 All you have to pay is $5 for shipping and handling during the free trial.

 Dr. Brandt Skincare is another brand worth checking out, especially for beginners.
 This allure beauty award winning brand has every product you can imagine, from basic moisturizers and cleansers to specific products to target skincare concerns, such as redness and premature aging.

 On the website, you’ll also discover a skincare quiz.
 Taking the time to do the quiz can help you determine your skin type, and what type of products or ingredients are best to keep your skin healthy.

 How To Know Your Eye Shape

 Knowing your eye shape is so important when it comes to eye makeup.
-You’ll find that you can, and can’t, pull off certain looks if you have a hooded eye, round eye, etc. Certain eye shapes work well with graphic eyeliner looks, and certain ones don’t.
-This is something you need to know before learning to apply your makeup because you want to know how to apply makeup for your specific eye shape.
+You’ll find that you can and can’t pull off particular looks if you have a hooded eye, round eye, etc. Specific eye shapes work well with graphic eyeliner looks, and certain ones don’t.
+You need to know this before learning to apply your makeup because you want to know how to apply makeup for your specific eye shape.